-- UK/EU students pay £12,950.
+- UK students pay £17,300.

-- International students pay £22,806.
+- EU and international students pay £33,500.

 What your fees pay for

-Your tuition fee covers the full cost of tuition and all examinations.
+Your tuition fee covers the full cost of tuition and any exams.

 10% alumni discount

-If you’re a graduate of the University of Southampton you get a 10% discount on your postgraduate tuition fees.
+If you’re a graduate of the University of Southampton, you could be eligible for a 10% discount on your postgraduate tuition fees.

-Postgraduate Master’s Loans (UK and EU nationals only)
+Postgraduate Master’s Loans (UK nationals only)